phylo-lab-usc/CloseRead_ig-assembly-eval/README.md

-# IG Assembly Evaluation
+# IG Assembly Evaluation with CloseRead

-**Brief description:** This project aims to evaluate the assembly of immunoglobulin (IG) sequences.
+**Brief description:** This tool aims to evaluate the assembly of immunoglobulin (IG) sequences.
 The evaluation process includes various scripts and workflows to analyze, compare, and validate IG sequence assemblies.

 ![pipeline overview](plots/overview.png)